 Jay has undergraduate and graduate degrees in psychology and has attended executive management programs at Yale and Harvard Universities.
 He has lectured at a number of colleges and universities in graduate and undergraduate departments of business, social work, nonprofit management and psychology, including: Connecticut College; University of Connecticut; University of Portland; Reed College; Portland State University; Lewis and Clark College and has also presented at numerous professional conferences.

-Jay currently serves on the Board of Directors of Children’s Trust Fund of Oregon and Wisdom of the Elders.
-He is also on the advisory committees of Portland State University’s Age Friendly City initiative, and School of Social Work, MotiveSpace and Villages NW.
-He recently served on the boards of Bridge Meadows, Elders in Action, Children First for Oregon and the Oregon Gerontology Association.
+Jay currently serves on the Board of Directors of EngAGE NW and Wisdom of the Elders.
+He is also on the advisory committees of Portland State University’s Age Friendly City initiative, and School of Social Work, Encore Fellows and Villages NW.
+He recently served on the boards of the Children’s Trust Fund of Oregon, Bridge Meadows, Elders in Action, Children First for Oregon and the Oregon Gerontology Association.
 He was the founding chair of the Leadership Council of Life by Design Northwest and the founding co chair of the Nonprofit Association of Oregon.
 He also served as a member of the City and County of Honolulu Committee on Aging.

 Jay is a firm believer that unless you are engaged in your later years you are just dying longer not living longer.
 Jay works tirelessly promoting intergenerational interdependence and intergenerational equity and believes in building a State and community for all ages.

 Here is a link to a wonderful video on “how to age gracefully” at all ages and stages of life.